timescale/docs/tutorials/blockchain-analyze/analyze-blockchain-query.md

 In cryptocurrency trading, there's a lot of speculation.
-You can adopt a data-based trading strategy by looking at correlations between blockchain metrics, such as transaction volume and the current exchange rate between Bitcoin and US Dollars.
+You can adopt a data-based trading strategy by looking at correlations between blockchain metrics, such as transaction volume and the current exchange rate between Bitcoin and US dollars.

-If you choose to visualize the query in Grafana, you can see the average transaction volume, along with the BTC to US Dollar conversion rate.
+If you choose to visualize the query in Grafana, you can see the average transaction volume, along with the BTC to US dollar conversion rate.

 <Procedure>

 ### Finding the transaction volume and the BTC-USD rate

-1. Connect to the Timescale database that contains the Bitcoin dataset.
+1. Connect to the $COMPANY database that contains the Bitcoin dataset.
-1. At the psql prompt, use this query to return the trading volume and the BTC to US Dollar exchange rate:
+1. At the psql prompt, use this query to return the trading volume and the BTC to US dollar exchange rate:

     ```sql
     SELECT